 - interactive pivot table grid and chart analysis

-- more than 11 Mio documents allready archived.
+- more than 12 million documents already archived.

-all EP documents, ca. 7 Mio, regularly updated - open API, not bound to this server's client
+all EP documents, ca. 7.3 million, regularly updated - open API, not bound to this server's client

 - Until now, in OPS it's not possible to search for text not indexed as English.